laipn/company-fit/README.md

 > "When power sensitized teams are confronted with organizational change, internal power struggles are a likely consequence. " - [The dysfunctions of power in teams: A review and emergent conflict perspective](https://www.sciencedirect.com/science/article/pii/S0191308517300084)

+Therefore re-orgs should be minimized to as little as necessary.
+The right number could vary from company to company.
+The test here is to see if employees in a re-org understand the reason for that re-org.
+If employees do not possess a good rationale for that re-org, then the assumption is that the re-org was likely unhealthy.

 **Question**: "How often does the average employee experience a re-org affecting <100 people[^min_reorg]?"

+*Background*:

 - [ ] Once a 1 year
 - [ ] Once every 2 years